OakTree100/casper_tut_dac/tut_dac.rst

 .. code:: bash

   # RFSoC4x2
-  User IP Clock Rate: 245.76, RFPLL PL Clock Rate: 491.52
+  User IP Clock Rate: 245.76, RFPLL PL Clock Rate: 122.88

 Add your ``rfdc`` block
 ^^^^^^^^^^^^^^^^^^^^^^^
 Enable the first and second DAC tiles (228, 229), and only enable DAC 0 in either.
-Your ``Required AXI4-Stream Clock (MHz)`` should be 245.76.
+Other tiles can be optionally disabled, but all enabled tiles should have the same ``Required AXI4-Stream Clock`` Your ``Required AXI4-Stream Clock (MHz)`` should be 245.76.
-Configure the DAC tiles as follows:
+Configure each enabled DAC tile as follows:

 .. code:: bash